 Pronouns in use: She, her, hers.

 Tammy L. Kernodle is Professor of Musicology at Miami University in Oxford, OH.
 Her scholarship and teaching has stretched across many different aspects of African American music, but places an emphasis on the effects that gender, and sexuality have had on the creation, performance, and reception of those musics.
 Kernodle earned a B.M. in Music Education (Vocal and piano) from Virginia State University, and M.A. and Ph.D. in Musicology (Music History) from The Ohio State University.
 She served as the Scholar in Residence for the Women in Jazz Initiative at the American Jazz Museum in Kansas City from 1999 until 2001, and has worked closely with a number of educational programs including the Kennedy Center’s Mary Lou Williams Women in Jazz Festival, Jazz@Lincoln Center, National Public Radio (NPR), and the BBC.
+From 2012 until 2016 she worked as a scholarly consultant on the inaugural music exhibits for the National Museum of African American History and Culture in Washington, DC.
 Her work has appeared in American Studies, Musical Quarterly, Black Music Research Journal, The Journal of the Society of American Music, American Music Research Journal, The U.S Catholic Historian, The African American Lectionary Project and numerous anthologies.
 She is the author of biography Soul on Soul: The Life and Music of Mary Lou Williams (Northeastern University Press) and served as Associate Editor of the three-volume Encyclopedia of African American Music (ABC-CLIO, 2010); the first work to chronicle the complete history of African American Music from 1619 until 2010.
 She also served as one of the Senior Editors for the revision of the landmark New Grove Dictionary of American Music (2014).
-She appears in a number of award-winning documentaries including Mary Lou Williams: The Lady Who Swings the Band and Girls in the Band.
-Recently she was elected the President of the Society for American Music, she is only the second African American woman to serve in this position.
+She appears in a number of award-winning documentaries including Mary Lou Williams: The Lady Who Swings the Band, Girls in the Band and the recently released Miles Davis: Birth of Cool.
+She is the President of the Society for American Music.

 Joseph Straus (he, his, him) is Distinguished Professor of Music Theory at the CUNY Graduate Center.
 With a specialization in music since 1900, he has written technical music-theoretical articles, analytical studies of music by a variety of modernist composers, and, most recently, a series of articles and books that engage disability as a cultural practice.
 He has written textbooks that have become standard references.
 He was President of the Society of Music Theory from 1997–99.